orangespaceman/folio/src/_posts/labs/2015-05-07-pi-python-garmin-strava.md

 The Python script is responsible for accessing files on the watch, and interacting with the Strava API.

-Full setup notes are on [Github](https://github.com/thegingerbloke/pi-python-garmin-strava)
+Full setup notes are on [Github](https://github.com/thegingerbloke/pi-python-garmin-strava) and my Strava account is [here](https://www.strava.com/athletes/thegingerbloke)